victoralvelais/n8n-nodes-discord/README.md

         - **User ID**: User to remove the role from.
         - **Which roles**: Roles to remove from the user.

-- **Persitent**: Available for type prompt.
+- **Persistent**: Available for type prompt.
 If active the button/select will stay visible even when the workflow is done.
   - **Min select**: Available for type select prompt.
 Minimum number of options that can be selected.
   - **Max select**: Available for type select prompt.
 Maximum number of options that can be selected.
   - **Message ID**: If you want to edit a previous prompt message intsead of create a new one, you can specify the message ID.
 - **Mention roles**: Let you specify roles you want to mention in the message.
 Your credentials must be set and the bot running, you also need at least one role (apart from @everyone) available.
 If you do not meet these requirements, make the changes then close and reopen the modal.
 - **Placeholder**: Not available for simple messages.
 The placeholder is a message that will appear in the channel where the button or select prompt is displayed.
 Three animated dots added to the placeholder indicate that the workflow is running.
 From another Discord Send node, you can set up a response message which will then take the place of this placeholder.
-- **Bot customizaion**: Active this option to customize the bot activity and status.
+- **Bot customization**: Active this option to customize the bot activity and status.
   - **Bot activity**: When you set a bot activity, it will be displayed in the "Now Playing" section of the bot profile.
 You need to refresh the activity periodically if you want to keep it.
   - **Bot activity type**: Let you customize the type of activity displayed on the bot profile.
   - **Bot status**: Let you customize the status of the bot (if a bot activity is also set).